YardenBakish/BASIC-CPU-SIMULATOR/README.md

 >![image](https://user-images.githubusercontent.com/72262159/128005071-bbc5d971-dd4c-4594-9bd3-bb8b59b24df5.png)

-The files which are marked in red are the input files from the user and the files marked in green will be created automatically by the Assembler and Simulator programs (descritption for each file is provided in the '_files_' segment below)
+The files which are marked in red are the input files from the user and the files marked in green will be created automatically by the Assembler and Simulator programs (description for each file is provided in the '_files_' segment below)
 <a name="spec"></a>
 ## BASIC SPECIFICATION
 1. Clock Rate - 1024 cycles per second
-2. Assembly Instrucions which utilize the $imm register - takes 2 cycles to complete; other Instrucions takes 1 cycle.
+2. Assembly Instructions which utilize the $imm register - takes 2 cycles to complete; other Instructions takes 1 cycle.
 3. The CPU executes only a single instruction at a time

 <a name="cpu_reg"></a>